DataLinx/DPD-PHP-SDK/README.md

 ## Contributing
 Pull requests for new endpoint implementations are highly welcome.

-If you have some other suggestions how to make this package better, please open an issue or even better, submit a pull request.
+If you have some suggestions how to make this package better, please open an issue or even better, submit a pull request.

-The project adheres to the PSR-4 and PSR-12 standards.
+Should you want to contribute, please see the development guidelines in the [DataLinx PHP package template](https://github.com/DataLinx/php-package-template).

 ### Running tests
 By default, the tests run against static fixtures which were captured by the php-vcr package.